-Therefore, in preparing the financial statements of the Group and the Company for the financial year ended 31 December 2022, the Directors have:-
+Therefore, in preparing the financial statements of the Group and the Company for the financial year ended 31 December 2023, the Directors have:-

-- adopted suitable accounting policies and applied them consistently; - made judgements and estimates that are prudent and reasonable; - ensured applicable approved accounting standards have been complied with, subject to any material departures being disclosed and explained in the financial statements; and - prepared the financial statements on a going concern basis.
+- · adopted suitable accounting policies and applied them consistently; - made judgements and estimates that are prudent and reasonable; - ensured applicable approved accounting standards have been complied with, subject to any material departures being disclosed and explained in the financial statements; and - prepared the financial statements on a going concern basis.

 The Directors are responsible for ensuring that the Company keeps proper accounting records which disclose with reasonable accuracy at any time the financial position of the Group and of the Company and which enable them to ensure that the financial statements comply with the Act.
-The Directors are responsible for taking such reasonable steps to safeguard the assets of the Group and of the Company and to prevent and detect fraud and other such irregularities.
+The Directors are responsible for taking such reasonable steps to safeguard the assets of the Group and of the Company and of the Company and to prevent and detect fraud and other such irregularities.

-The above Statement was reviewed and approved by the Board of Directors on 10 April 2023.
+The above statement was reviewed and approved by the Board of Directors on 1 April 2024.